ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The plugin `fcrypt` is now considered stable.
 It is no longer tagged as `experimental`.

 For a short demo see here: [![asciicast](https://asciinema.org/a/153014.png)](https://asciinema.org/a/153014)

+Thanks to Peter Nirschl for this great work!

 ### Switch to INI